Sister Cecile Faget, SSMN, kind-hearted longtime teacher, dies at 93

 She remembered Sr. Cecile as vibrant, engaged, and prayerful.

-“She was a sister with a sense of mission—one who deeply understood her spiritual identity as linked to an intense communion and solidarity with the poor.”
+“She was a sister with a sense of mission—one who deeply understood her spiritual identity was linked to an intense communion and solidarity with the poor.”

+Sr. Cecile is survived by her sister, Marie Fails, numerous nieces and nephews, and the SSMN community.

+Gifts in memory of Sr. Cecile can be made to the Sisters of St. Mary of Namur, 909 W. Shaw St., Fort Worth, Texas, 76110.

 FORT WORTH — During a 2013 celebration of her 70 years as a Sister of St. Mary of Namur, Sister Cecile Faget described the joy she found in religious service.

-Note: Editor's Note: This article was updated with funeral arrangements and additional biographical information.